TritonDataCenter/sdc-manta/docs/man/man1/manta-init.md

   is /var/log/manta-init.log.
 The special string "stdout" is used to dump to stdout.

-`-m, --marlin_image IMAGE_UUID`
-  Use image `IMAGE_UUID` for Marlin ("compute") zones.
-This is not supported and should only be used by Manta developers.

 `-n, --no_download`
   Do not download any new zone images.